-For garden waste, we provide:
+For garden waste, we provide residents in:

 Not sure if you're north or south?
 Check our bin map (PDF 2.3MB) to see which you are.

 Your nearest tidy tip (household waste recycling centre), also accepts any garden waste.